5 Trips On 1 River – We Know That Can Get Confusing

 - The 'you're easing into it' section of the river

-- A good initial taste of what the Kicking Horse is all about.
+- An initial taste of what the Kicking Horse is all about

 The Middle Canyon